publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch141/m__us_usc_t10_s2409.md

         (3) The term “contract” means a contract awarded by the head of an agency.

-        (4) The term “contractor” means a person awarded a contract or a grant with an agency.
+        (4) The term “contractor” means a person awarded a contract with an agency.

         (5) The term “Inspector General” means an Inspector General appointed under the Inspector General Act of 1978 and any Inspector General that receives funding from, or has oversight over contracts awarded for or on behalf of, the Secretary of Defense.